-Inks in general can go out after just a few uses, sometimes when you unintentionally left them in a hot spot.
-Felt pens, gel pens, dry-erase, and even permanent markers also can dry out quickly.
-Luckily, these liners are basically just weaker versions of regular pens so it gives you the chance to rehydrate them.
+Inks in general can lose their effectiveness after only a few usages, especially if you accidentally leave them in a hot area.
+Drying out is another issue with felt pens, gel pens, dry-erase, and even permanent markers.
+Fortunately, since these liners are really just weaker versions of conventional pens, you can rehydrate them.

 Nothing is worse than having your pen to skip in color, scratch, or smudge in the middle of a project.
 Before you ditch those markers you thought are useless, read on for some tricks to reviving them!